What to Expect from a Federal Contractor Compliance Audit

 On-Site Review

-The on-site review allows the CO to assess the implantation of EEO clause requirements, including whether appropriate signage is hung up in ready view of all employees and whether guidelines are being followed in regards to discrimination based on race, sex, disability, nationality, and religion.
+The on-site review allows the CO to assess the implantation of EEO clause requirements, including whether appropriate signage is hung up in ready view of all employees and whether guidelines are being followed with regard to discrimination based on race, sex, disability, nationality, and religion.

 The CO will document any issues they find, discuss them with you, give you an action plan, and expect your agency or company to quickly and fully implement it.